mattbrictson/tomo/docs/api/PluginDSL.md

 end
 ```

-You can use `self` to define a plugin and its tasks together as a single class:
+You can use `tasks self` to define a plugin and its tasks together as a single class:

 ```ruby
 class Tomo::Plugin::Git < Tomo::TaskLibrary